stephband/literal/README.md

 # Literal

-Literal sticks JS into your HTML.
+Literal puts JS into your HTML.
 Literal customises the template element, enhancing it with the native capabilities of JS template tags to render fast, flexible and powerful templates, all in a small library that is just 10kB minified and gzipped.